-Hiring managers have better odds of winning in Las Vegas than of hiring a top performer.
+Hiring managers have better odds of winning in a casino than of hiring a top performer.

 Hiring managers usually stack the deck against themselves by launching the recruiting process with a long shot recruiting strategy.
 Then they double down on their bad bet by selecting resumes using criteria with little predictive value (like looking for a specific degree).